Diwakar98/Grofers-Referral-System-API/README.md

   		- Using this user can get to know about the number of users who have registered using his referral code.
   		- If user enters invalid code it shows error.
   	- **app.get('/show_milestone', async (req,res) => { . . . }**

-   - ### Enroll and Withdraw
+  - ### Enroll and withdraw
   	- API to enroll into the Referral System and withdraw from the ReferralSystem